Postgraduate (12 months, 16 months full-time, part-time)

 Being in a class room with many different nationalities was a good way of studying intercultural communication from both a hands-on and theoretical perspective

-Or you might choose to move on to a research degree, like our PhD English Language and Intercultural Communication.
+After you graduate, you might also decide to move on to a research degree, such as our PhD English Language and Intercultural Communication.

 The Eurocampus location for the next two years will be: